Skip to content

 • The chosen seeds SHOULD be reported in diagnostics

-We use a Student’s t prior over the full 9D quantile-difference profile, implemented via Gibbs sampling on the scale-mixture representation.
+The prior is a half-t distribution over the 1D W₁ distance, implemented via Gibbs sampling on the scale-mixture representation.

-The latent parameter is the true per-decile timing difference profile:
+The latent parameter is the true W₁ distance between timing distributions:

 3.4.2 Likelihood (Robust t-likelihood via scale mixture)